philkon/sentiment-spectator-extended/README.md

-## Text Sentiment in the Age of Enlightenment
+## Text Sentiment in the Age of Enlightenment: An Analysis of Spectator Periodicals
 This repository contains the code for the analysis conducted in the paper *Text Sentiment in the Age of Enlightenment: An Analysis of Spectator Periodicals*

 ## The Data